 It's impressive how such a small feature can improve the user experience.
 At Sigma, we call these "quality-of-life improvements" and we are adding more all the time:

-In this QuickStart, we explored how to build a Sigma data model, join and organize tables, create calculated fields and metrics, apply column-level security, and improve usability through folders and materialization.
+In this QuickStart, we explored how to build a Sigma data model, join and organize tables, create calculated fields and metrics, apply column-level security, use content validation to protect downstream workbooks, and improve usability through folders and materialization.
 With these tools, you're ready to deliver clean, consistent, and secure data to your users—all without writing SQL.

 Additional Resource Links